 The digital transformation in the maritime industry is a hot topic these days.
-The design of large and complex vessels is a challenging organisational task.
+The design of large and complex vessels is a challenging organizational task.
 At the same time, the industry has to accelerate the time-to-market, drive down costs, shorten lead-time, and reduce quality issues in design, manufacturing and supply chain.
 It is clear that digital transformation is inevitable and a necessity.

-In CADMATIC, we already started 20 years ago with digitalisation by introducing the first 3D viewer, the eBrowser.
+In CADMATIC, we already started 20 years ago with digitalization by introducing the first 3D viewer, the eBrowser.
 It provided a powerful push to reduce a large number of drawings throughout the design and production phases.
 This was the first enabler to switch from a document-driven to a data-driven approach.

 Data-driven technology enables close collaboration between all disciplines, integrates processes and assures end-to-end continuity by sharing the same source of real-time information.
 A single source of truth unlocks efficiencies, increases productivity and secures profitability via data-driven processes and decision-making.

 Due to the success of eBrowser, CADMATIC continued the development of data-driven technologies to unlock and manage the vast amount of digital information that is available in shipbuilding projects for all involved stakeholders.
 CADMATIC’s distinctive approach is that all users have access to the same data and that it feels like the data is in one database, although the actual data may be in different databases.